Nail Hassairi

 Economist · Researcher · Data Scientist

-I use data to make the case for what works.
+I use economics, data science, and experimentation to find what works.

 Before all of this, I was born in Zaghouan, Tunisia.
 I grew up in Prague, studied economics at Charles University, and crossed the Atlantic on an exchange program that became a fifteen-year chapter in Seattle.
 I now live in Prague again—Holešovice—where the work continues.